Igidn/VerySmollGPT/README.md

 # VerySmollGPT

 A lightweight character-level GPT model designed to train on Raspberry Pi

+(this shit gonna took about 9 days to train so yep no hf link)

 ## Architecture